edwardwcorbett/Devfolio/content/blog/my-first-blog/index.md

 Interested in learning more about your health while looking cool?
 Check out the Oura Ring at https://ouraring.com/

-I've been using it and I like it, I think that's all the convincing you need
+I've been using it and I like it, that's all the convincing you need.

 I think the Apple Watch is good for controlling music and checking text messages without having to carry my phone around.
-I also like the Apple Maps haptics.
+I also like the Apple Maps haptics and the ease of tracking diverse workouts.

-The Oura Ring tracks my heart rate more accurately and has a better battery life.
+The Oura Ring tracks my heart rate more accurately, is way better at sleep tracking, and has a better battery life.
 I think it really just compliments the Apple Watch than competes/replaces it.

 ![Oura Ring](./oura.png)